How to Choose the Right DEI Partner

 What timeline do they typically recommend to clients for an initial engagement?

-How do they support individuals’ growth and change?
-What rate of change is appropriate?
+How do they support individual growth and change?

-Diversity, equity and inclusion work should not only focus on changing mindsets, but on changing actions.
+Diversity, equity, and inclusion work should focus on changing mindsets through action.
 Those actions should lead to tangible, measurable results for your organization.

-While it is unlikely that any one partner will have experience in every industry or with every sized organization, you want to ensure that they are able to translate their experience into strong experiences with your organization and team.
-They should be able to confidently support executives, managers and front-line staff and be nimble in adapting to your company’s unique dynamics and business.
+While it’s unlikely that any one DEI partner will have experience in every type of industry or organization, you want to ensure they can translate their experiences so that they work for you and your team.
+They should be able to confidently support executives, managers, and front-line staff and be nimble in adapting to your company’s unique dynamics and business.

 When and why did they start doing DEI work?

-You will have feelings and gut reactions to potential partners that shouldn’t be dismissed.
-ABefore moving forward with finalizing your DEI partnership, check in with yourself on an emotional level.
+You will have feelings and gut reactions to potential DEI partners that shouldn’t be dismissed.
+Before moving forward with your partnership, check in with yourself on an emotional level.